HTTP vs HTTPS: What difference does it make to security?

-We look at the difference between HTTPS and HTTP and tell you how to switch between them
+We look at the differences between HTTPS and HTTP and how you can go about securing your network traffic

-HTTP, which stands for Hypertext Transfer Protocol, was developed in 1989 by Tim Berners-Lee, the father of the World Wide Web, no less.
-HTTPS came some five years later, thanks to Netscape Communications and its Netscape Navigator web browser.
+HTTP was developed in 1989 by the father of the World Wide Web, Tim Berners-Lee.
+HTTPS came some five years later, thanks to Netscape Communications and its Netscape Navigator web browser, offering a more secure version of the protocol.

 Another benefit of using HTTPS is improved web rankings on Google, with only the most secure and authoritative sites getting featured on the first page.